 Receive $10 off your Juju Cup! – 10th Oct to 10th Nov, only through Katesurfs – Visit Katesurfs Facebook page for discount code

-Ok, hopefully you like the pun in my title 😉 I used to be a menstrual cup user years ago, before having kids.
+Ok, hopefully you like the pun in my title 😉 I have tried many different products that help with the menstrual cycle over the years.
+Many people have recommended the products at pH-D Feminine Health and a friend also recommended using a menstrual cup.
+I used to be a menstrual cup user years ago, before having kids.
 I liked the idea of saving money on disposable products.
 Seriously, who wants to waste money on buying tampons and pads?
 It is literally throwing your money away.
 A cup can be used for up to ten years before it needs replacing!
 If you want to find out more about menstrual cups, you can learn about Diva Cup here.
 I also wanted to stop contributing to the massive amounts of waste entering the landfills and waterways (ie. throwing pads away and flushing tampons down the toilet).
 Plus, cups are relatively clean and are not associated with Toxic Shock Syndrome (while tampons are).
 I still have my old cup, but, after having a baby, you actually ‘graduate’ to a bigger cup size, so it was time for me to search for a new cup.
 I came across Juju.

 I’ve trialled both sizes of the Juju cup (Model 1 and Model 2) over two of my cycles (even though I clearly meet the criteria for over 30 with kids) .
 I have to say, that even though I had used cups before, this time around, it was almost like re-learning how to use a cup!
 It’s been four years since I’ve used one and after two kids, like I said, your ‘anatomy’ changes a bit.

 - Juju is a small Australian Owned Company!
 Horray!
 Also, Juju cups are made IN AUSTRALIA!